New York Prenup Lawyer

 - The prenup can not be unconscionable or unreasonable.
 These are abstract concepts and require the expertise of an attorney.

-Our law firm offers consultations regarding pre-nuptial agreements for $150.
+Our law firm offers consultations regarding pre-nuptial agreements for a reasonable fee.

 To schedule your consultation with one of our New York prenup lawyers, call (866) 830-2064.

 Prenups have gained a lot of popularity today because they help people retain control over their marital relationship and potential divorce.
 With the divorce rate being over 50%, people want to protect themselves in the event that the worst actually occurs.

 A NY prenuptial agreement allows you to hope for the best, as well as plan for the worst.